originalmattrandall/TaskManager/README.md

 Ex: While developing this app the tag bug was added to tasks describing the discovered issue.
 A filter was then created so only those bugs would show up and no other tasks.

 ## Current State
-As of right now it is a functional application, Lacks a few of the features that I would say are important but it is in a useable state.
-Since I'm still learning Flutter/Dart its likely refactoring will be a constant thing for awhile.
+As of right now it is a functional application and soon to be available on android.

-Currently reworking the UI as I was not a fan of its original look.

 ## Future State
 Going forward the above primary features are where my focus will be.
-Once they are implemented I will be able to work towards some of the nice to have type features.

-## Experience and Knowledge Gained
-**Dart** - The learning curve was not very challanging here as i am mostly a backend developer picking up the dart language was fairly quick to do.
-Having strong knowledge of C# helped make this learning process smooth.

-**Flutter** - The ones responsible for Flutter and its documentation made it such an easy transition for any developer to pick up and understand.
-My biggest challenge here was not knowing what widgets to use in what scenario, luckily the documentation provides excellent support and examples to help figure this one out.
-Now to just work on my aweful design skills ;)

 ## Author
 Matthew Randall